wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

    This is significantly more complicated than the paper suggests, because the pipeline controller needs to issue an implicit load to read the value first, then perform shift-mask-OR, and then issue another implicit store.

+4. If the lookup table already virtualized opcodes such as xadd, xmul, why do you still need a F/I bit?
+   Just initialized the table to something like "I/I/xadd -> integer add", "F/F/xadd -> float add", and problem solved.

 This paper proposes Typed Architecture, an enhancement to low-power IoT and embedded processors that enables efficient type checking and operand dispatching on hardware.
 The paper is motivated by the fact that current commercial platforms for low-power applications run scripted languages